simulogics/prosperousuniverse-docs/content/wiki/planetary-projects/_index.md

 #### Government Programs

 In the "Programs" tab of the LR window, you can start political programs that will grant the planet a specific benefit for a certain time.
 Programs have a cooldown period of one week, so you can only run one program per week.
-If a program is active when the planet's [population report](../../tutorials/planetary-population#happiness--growth) is generated, it will affect this report's numbers.
+If a program is active when the planet's [population report](../../tutorials/legacy-tutorials/planetary-population#happiness--growth) is generated, it will affect this report's numbers.

 **Types of government programs:**
-* **Immigration:**: Add a certian number of workers of the chosen tier to your planet's population.
+* **Immigration:**: Add a certain number of workers of the chosen tier to your planet's population.
 * **Family Support:** Increase the growth of your PIO, SET and TEC population by a certain percentage.
 * **Education:** Increase the rate of workers leveling up to a higher tier by a certain percentage.
 * **Festivities:** Increase the overall happiness of the planet's population by a certain percentage.

 You can check the details of a program's effect and its costs when you select it in the programs tab before activating it.